sergionidis/splunk-rules/README.md

 - **And more.

 ## Repository Structure
-The queries are organized by platform and use case:
+The queries are organized by platform.